Economic Hardship Employment Authorization for F-1 Students

 • Other substantial and unexpected expenses

-2. When your set of documents and application is complete, LAAC will enter your Economic Hardship application into the SEVIS system, and produce a new I-20 with the Economic Hardship recommendation.
+2. Once complete, Los Angeles Acting Conservatory (LAAC) will enter your application into the SEVIS system and issue a new I-20 recommending Economic Hardship Employment Authorization.

 Submit the Economic Hardship application and supporting documents BY MAIL to the USCIS Service Center.
 If approved, you will receive an Employment Authorization Document (“EAD card”) from the USCIS Service Center.